andrewplus/epic-mickey-docs/lua-files.md

 # Lua Files

-Lua files containing scripting for Epic Mickey can be found in the [pak files](./pak-files).
+Lua files containing level scripting for Epic Mickey can be found in the [pak files](./pak-files).
 To access them, extract all the pak files and navigate to Environments/_Shared/Scripts/.
 They need to be decompiled to be made readable.

 ## Decompiling
 These steps are for Windows.
 Please note that this will only work with the first Epic Mickey game.